ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-ccmc.md

 need and then figure out which collectors are required.
-For hardware performance counter metrics you may want to have a look at `likwid-perfctr` [performance groups](https://github.com/RRZE-HPC/likwid/tree/master/groups) for inspiration on how to computer the required derived metrics on your target processor architecture.
+For hardware performance counter metrics you may want to have a look at `likwid-perfctr` [performance groups](https://github.com/RRZE-HPC/likwid/tree/master/groups) for inspiration on how to compute the required derived metrics on your target processor architecture.

 ## Router